ecmadao/hacknical/README.md

 # [Hacknical](http://hacknical.com)

-> A website for github user to see his github contributions/commits/languages/repos datas analysis.
+> A website for github user to make a better resume,  and see his github contributions/commits/languages/repos datas analysis.
 >
 > [Click to see this website](http://hacknical.com)